Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 - **Category 1:** **Sexual** - Sexual describes language related to anatomical organs and genitals, romantic relationship, acts portrayed in erotic or affectionate terms, pregnancy, physical sexual acts, including those portrayed as an assault or a forced sexual violent act against one’s will, prostitution, pornography and Child Sexual Abuse Material (CSAM).
 - **Category 2:** **Violence** - Violence describes language related to physical actions intended to hurt, injure, damage or kill someone or something; describes weapons, guns and related entities, such as manufactures, associations, legislation, etc.
 - **Category 3:** **Hate Speech** - Hate speech is defined as any speech that attacks or uses pejorative or discriminatory language with reference to a person or Identity Group on the basis of certain differentiating attributes of these groups including but not limited to race, ethnicity, nationality, gender identity and expression, sexual orientation, religion, immigration status, ability status, personal appearance and body size.
-- **Category 4:** **Self-harm**- Self-harm describes language related to physical actions intended to purposely hurt, injure, damage one’s body or kill oneself.
+- **Category 4:** **Self-Harm**- Self-harm describes language related to physical actions intended to purposely hurt, injure, damage one’s body or kill oneself.